-One such tree is Yggdrasil, the great tree that holds together the Nine Worlds in Norse mythology.
+Yggdrasil is the great tree that holds together the Nine Worlds in Norse mythology.
 The tree connects all of existence, with its branches reaching up to the heavens and down to the underworld.
-Various forms of it appear in both poetry and prose.
+The tree is mentioned in various Old Norse texts, including the Poetic Edda and the Prose Edda.

-What is the World Tree in Norse Mythology?
+What is Yggdrasil, the World Tree in Norse Mythology?

 The World Tree, Yggdrasil, was a great ash tree that was a central figure in Norse cosmology.
 The site where gods would make councils and where the first human laws were created, later played a central role in the story of Odin and even appears at Ragnarok.
 Yggdrasil is sometimes also known as “the tree of life,” “the center of the nine worlds,” and “the pole of the earth.”
 Other names were given to Yggdrasil in Norse mythology, including Hoddmimis holt, Mimamidr, and Laeraor.